unisonweb/unison/docs/language-server.markdown

 This requires having either [unison-ts-mode](https://github.com/fmguerreiro/unison-ts-mode) or [unisonlang-mode](https://melpa.org/#/unisonlang-mode) installed. unison-ts-mode is newer, supported, and more complete, but isn’t in [MELPA](https://melpa.org/) yet and requires a couple commands to set up [tree-sitter-unison](https://github.com/kylegoetz/tree-sitter-unison).

+You can then use `M-x eglot` in a Unison scratch file buffer.
+You can also [configure Eglot to start automatically](https://www.gnu.org/software/emacs/manual/html_node/eglot/Starting-Eglot.html).

 ### Other Editors

 If your editor provides a mechanism for connecting to a host and port, provide a host of `127.0.0.1` and port `5757`.